UbuntuBudgie/experimental/hotcornersII_final/README.md

 # Budgie HotCornersII
-This is the new applet
+This is the new Vala-based applet

 # Install
-Run from the template's folder:
+Run from the repo's folder:

 - `mkdir build && cd build`